Offbeat guide to Amsterdam's cultural scene

 Het Motorblok Cine-Club

 Not in Amsterdam, but just across the water in Zaandam.
-Bi-monthly secret cinema night with handpicked hidden gems and matching vegan food in an old factory building.
-Low-key, no-fuss, quietly brilliant.
+Bi-monthly secret cinema nights with handpicked hidden gems and matching vegan food in an old factory building.

 LAB111